ski-abiyosoft/capybara/README.md

 > No dependency, just PHP!

 ## Overview
 Database versioning could be boring, especially when you are a database administrator.
-Were come to solve the problem.
+We come to solve the problem.
 Managing database should be fun and chill like Capybara.

 Hope you enjoy it, Bro.